TECH TIPS

 that is usually why or when you might want to change them.

-The pads are the same material all the way through.
+The pads are the same material all the way through and only look different on the surface when new from the manufacturing process.

-The response properties are pretty much the same throughout the life of the pads and..
+The response properties are much the same throughout the life of the pads.

 Contact Dif-e-Yo :: Home